bimdata/javascript-api-client/docs/CheckerApi.md

 ## updateCheckerResult

-> CheckerResult updateCheckerResult(checkerPk, cloudPk, id, ifcPk, projectPk, data)
+> CheckerResult updateCheckerResult(checkerPk, cloudPk, id, modelPk, projectPk, data)

 Update some fields of a CheckerResult